v02202/weatherAPI/README.md

 # weatherAPI
-WeatherAPI is a platform for looking for weather data.
+WeatherAPI is a simple website for looking for weather data.
-Urmart-test is for developers testing the orderplatform.

 ## Technologies
 Project is created with: